10 Simple Fancy Dress Ideas for Women

 3. Fairy or Angel

 Dressing as a vampire is really quite similar to dressing as a fairy or princess, but with a fairy or princess, you'd probably tend to wear lighter colours, whereas with a vampire you're going to want to be dressing in black, dark red and dark purple all the way.
-Lacy outfits work with the vampire look very well and what, in my opinion, makes the perfect vampire dress is a tight black, lacy dress.
+Lacy outfits work with the vampire look very well; what makes the perfect vampire dress, in my opinion, is a tight black, lacy dress.
 Longer dresses tend to work better than shorter dresses for the vampire look—think Morticia Addams with teeth.

 5. A Greek